PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-14 05:07:27
+Last updated: 2024-04-14 18:40:02
-Random Quote: If the cancer doesn't get him, it'll be the cops or a bullet to the head. - Mike Ehrmantraut
+Random Quote: Don't go chasing waterfalls.
+Stick to the rivers and the lakes that you're used to. - Klaus Hargreeves